iSOLveIT/protege_owl/_sources/index.rst.txt

 With this new view you can see the instances of each class displayed beneath the class.
 Each class can be expanded or contracted to view or hide its particular instances.
-Since we don’t have many instances in our ontology yet the usefulness of this new view isn’t that obvious but as we add more instances and as you deal with larger real ontologies in the future, this view can be very helpful to find specific instances of a class.
+Since we don't have many instances in our ontology yet the usefulness of this new view isn't that obvious but as we add more instances and as you deal with larger real ontologies in the future, this view can be very helpful to find specific instances of a class.
 Note that the UI just shows the most direct class (or classes)